AY2526S1-CS2103T-F12-4/tp/docs/UserGuide.md

 Format: `log INDEX`

-* Logs a visit for the patient at the specified `INDEX`.
+* Logs today's date as a visit for the patient at the specified `INDEX`.
 * The index refers to the index number shown in the displayed patient list.
 * The index **must be a positive integer** 1, 2, 3, …​
+* The `log` command only logs today's date (the current date).
+It cannot be used to log visits for past or future dates.
 * If a visit has already been logged for today, the command will fail with a message indicating it has already been logged.

 Examples: